the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Added filter for changing the addons page capability - (tribe_events_addon_page_capability) Defaults to "install_plugins"
 * Tweak - Prevents redirects to welcome page if the user is trying to accomplish a task when activating or updating the plugin
 * Tweak - Improve documentation on tribe_get_events
+* Tweak - Google Calendar description content now has html stripped, but retains line spacing with custom sanitization of the export url
 * Feature - Added single letter 'min' format to tribe_events_get_days_of_week()
 * Feature - Added support for multiple organizers per event
 * Feature - Exploration + initial work on updated timepicker in events admin